SK8-PTY-LTD/SK8Tech_Document/en/introduction/README.md

 ## What's the experience like working at SK8Tech

 It's very intensive and rewarding.
-We are extremely result-driven.
+We are extremely result-driven and fast to adopt.
 In this ever-changing industry, to stay on top means to update our knowledge base daily.

 Typically, we spend 40% of our time on learning, 40% on better understanding objectives, and only 20% on working.
 Yet, the 20% highly efficient effort allows us to deliver the product better, faster, yet with less cost.

 ## A StartUp Partner